lukaszgon/xlapp_python/README.md

 # xlapp_python
 <b>Application written in python enables to check if a value exists in an excel workbook.

-After choosing an excel right file can check any value - if found then colors the cell and saves file's copy in it's catalog.
+After choosing an excel right file, can check any value - if found then colors the cell and saves file's copy in it's catalog.
 </b>
 </br>